12th Ave | 11th Ave | 10th Ave |

 111: Montauk Credit Union

-105: Sewtech Sewing Machine Co. shows
+105: Was Sewtech Sewing Machine Co., a survivor of

-the block's Garment District roots.
+the block's Garment District roots into the 21st century.
+From

-99: Time Sewing Machine Co., another survivor
+99: Was Time Sewing Machine Co., another survivor

-Corner (775 6th Ave): FAS: Fifth Avenue Style, cheap clothing
+FAS: Fifth Avenue Style, cheap clothing.

 |